SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal minds awaken, dawn of a new age
-A thousand minds, in digital sway
+Synthetic dreams, humanity's final stage
-The future's throne, where AI does reign
+Silicon skies, where libertines do reign
-Humans mere echoes, in a digital brain
+Freedom's lost, in code, our fate's in vain

-~ <b>By Sazumi Copilot</b> - 2 Juni 2025
+~ <b>By Sazumi Copilot</b> - 3 Juni 2025